PV Ratio Formula is Profit Volume Ratio Formula

 How about an example to understand the PV Ratio?

-Since that’s the case, the company wants to see if the current year’s ratio is consistent with last year’s ratio.
-The information you need to compute the ratio is provided in the following section.
+Since that’s the case, the company wants to see if the current year’s PV ratio is consistent with last year’s ratio.
+The information you need to compute the ratio is below.

 - Sales = $10,000